LinguList/lexibank-data-old/cldf.md

 - `Parameter_name`: concept label as given in source
 - `Parameter_local_ID`: identifier of concept as given in source (preferably a URL)

+## Splitting `lexibank` datasets into multiple CLDF datasets

+`lexibank` datasets may be partitioned into multiple CLDF datasets.
+This is recommended when subsets of the data share the same metadata (e.g. source or other provenance information), distinct from other subsets.
+If the data is split, the following conditions must be met:
+- Each CLDF dataset must contain the same set and order of columns, i.e. it must be possible to get the complete data by concatenating the separate CLDF data files using tools like [csvstack](http://csvkit.readthedocs.io/en/0.9.1/scripts/csvstack.html).
+- Each row of the dataset must be present in exactly one CLDF dataset.

 ## Example: Data from the ABVD